ogie15/ATTUNE-POWERSHELL-BASICS/PowerShell Basic Blueprint (Variables and Data Types)/Comment PowerShell Basic Blueprint (Variables and Data Types).md

 >
 > - *User-created variables: These are variables that are created and maintained by the user.*
 > - *Automatic variables: These are variables that are created by PowerShell.
 Their values change as required to maintain their accuracy.
 Users can't change the value of these variables.
 For example, the _\$PSHOME and $HOST_ variables.*
+> - *Preference variables: These variables store user preferences for PowerShell.
+They are created by PowerShell and are populated with default values _(we won't dive into this)_.*
 >
 > *Variables created in the PowerShell command line exist only in the current PowerShell session, when the session is closed all variables are deleted.*
 ---